-Payment For Facility Residents
+Payment for Facility Residents

-When a Medicaid beneficiary who is a nursing facility or ICF/IID resident and is also Medicare eligible (referred to as dually eligible) chooses to elect the hospice benefit, Medicare becomes the primary payer for the hospice benefit.
+When a Medicaid beneficiary who is a NF or ICF/IID resident and is also Medicare eligible (referred to as dually eligible) chooses to elect the hospice benefit, Medicare becomes the primary payer for the hospice benefit.
 For either a Medicaid only or a dually eligible resident, the state Medicaid agency must pay the hospice agency for the facility room and board payment.

-For dates of service July 11, 2011 and forward, when presented with a reimbursement claim, SCDHHS will directly reimburse the hospice agency an amount no less than 95% of the daily Medicaid rate of reimbursement for the room and board of the patient receiving hospice.
+When presented with a reimbursement claim, SCDHHS will directly reimburse the hospice agency an amount no less than 95% of the daily Medicaid rate of reimbursement for the room and board of the patient receiving hospice.
 The hospice must reimburse the facility according to the terms specified in their contract arrangements.